ldzoid/damn-vulnerable-defi-v2/README.md

 Challenges created by [@tinchoabbate](https://twitter.com/tinchoabbate) at [damnvulnerabledefi.xyz](https://www.damnvulnerabledefi.xyz/)

+## Disclaimer

+All Solidity code, practices and patterns in this repository are DAMN VULNERABLE and for educational purposes only.

+DO NOT USE IN PRODUCTION.

 ## #1 - Unstoppable

+---

 The goal of this challenge is to disable flash loan lender contract.
 We are looking for DoS attack.